-Crs# Course Name Description Credit MTH101A Mathematics:Geometry Geometry:subjects may include Topology, Knot Theory, Symmetry, Polyhedral or other Models.
+Crs# Course Name Description Credit MTH101 In this course students will explore how to critically analyze data - using both qualitative and quantitative approaches - and presenting data in visual and quantitative manner to optimize the desired interpretation of the information.
+A basic introduction to the concepts and methods of statistics and probability will be presented as well methods of interpreting and modeling data using mathematical functions.
+There will be some straightforward computer-related spreadsheet work Prerequisite: None 3 MTH101 Mathematics: Modelling: may include Algebra, Calculus, Linear Algebra, Differential Equations.
 Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
 The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH101B Mathematics: Modelling: may include Algebra, Calculus, Linear Algebra, Differential Equations.
+Prerequisite: 3 MTH101 Number Theory, Cryptography, Data Mining and Analysis, Discrete Mathematics.
 Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
 The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH101C Number Theory, Cryptography, Data Mining and Analysis, Discrete Mathematics.
+Prerequisite: None 3 MTH101 Mathematics: Financial Math for Artists.
+This is an introductory course to Financial Mathematics.
+In this course students will learn how to work with interest, loans, and debt.
+Students will also learn how to create a price point for their art.
+By the end of the course students will be able to create both professional and personal budgets.
+Prerequisite: None 3 MTH101 Topics Include Programming, Mathematical and Boolean Logic, Algorithms, Data Structures.
 Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
 The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH101D Probability and Statistics, Game Theory, Financial Mathematics.
+Prerequisite: None 3 MTH101 Mathematics:Physics Topics are quantitative methods only and must include trigonometry/calculus.
 Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
 The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH101E Topics Include Programming, Mathematical and Boolean Logic, Algorithms, Data Structures.
-Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
-The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH101F Mathematics:Physics Topics are quantitative methods only and must include trigonometry/calculus.
-Mathematics courses inspire you to critically and imaginatively engage with a complex and evolving world increasingly influenced by data, technology and science.
-The curriculum emphasizes research, debate and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers your with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
-Prerequisite: None 3 MTH310 An investigation of the underlying research methodologies in science with an emphasis on understanding the nature of evidence and its interpretation.
-Students will study methods for gathering, organizing, and analyzing empirical data; explore the underlying mathematics (of probability and statistics); and inquire into assumptions, methodology, and concepts of ambiguity, precision, bias, and error.
-The course will present methods of representing quantitative information and relationships visually in ways that facilitate a deeper analysis and understanding.
-Students will document their findings in a final research paper and presentation.
-The discussions and the assignments will include the applications as well as the sociopolitical implications of the topics studied.
-Topics will vary each semester and will be determined by the instructor a paragraph of course description for the specific topic will be included before registration.
-1
+Prerequisite: None 3